Rakeshprogrammer/Rakeshprogrammer/README.md

   </a>
 </div>

 I document my software engineering study progress, building in public from 0 to SDE1.
 I focus on Data Structures, Algorithms, and Object-Oriented Programming in Java.
-You can follow my daily coding journey, check out my LeetCode progress, and see my custom AI digital art creations over on my Instagram!
+You can follow my daily coding journey, check out my DSA progress, and see my videos of progress over on my Instagram!

 <!--
      Fast links to my socials!